argeo/argeo-jjml/README.md

 When building the reference submodules, setting `-DJJML_FORCE_BUILD_LLAMA_GGML=ON` will build with the ggml version included in `native/tp/llama.cpp`.
 The default is to build with the separate `native/tp/ggml` reference submodule.
 This is useful when testing with the latest version of llama.cpp or a development branch.

-While a lot of work goes into making this build straightforward and portable, there must be a base line:
+While a lot of work goes into making this build straightforward and portable, there must be a baseline:
 - The reference build for Linux is on Debian Sid, using the official Debian packages for ggml and llama.cpp.
 (JJML's lead developer is a regular contributor to this Debian packaging effort)
 - The reference build for Windows is with the Microsoft MSVC compiler. (see example below) When reporting build issues on a given platform, please first check whether a reference build is working.